edgio-docs/edgio-docs/guides/react.md

 npm install -g @xdn/cli
 ```

-Then, in the root of your project, run:
+Then, in the root folder of your project, run:

 ```bash
 xdn init